Program The program is based around Pavel Šporcl's latest album, Paganiniana:

-Meet the Artist!
-A reception will be held on our patio immediately following the performance.
+A reception was held on our patio following the performance.

 Pavel Šporcl, Violinist (photo credit: Lenka Hatasova)